Policy Last Amended: 6 October 2015

 Private rental subsidies

 A private rental subsidy contributes to the cost of a client’s weekly rent in private rental accommodation.
-The amount of rent a client actually pays is similar to the amount they would pay as a tenant of Housing NSW.
-The subsidy is available from Housing NSW for clients who meet the eligibility criteria and provides a medium-term solution to access affordable accommodation while waiting for a suitable social housing property.
+The amount of rent a client actually pays is similar to the amount they would pay as a tenant of FACS.
+The subsidy is available from FACS for clients who meet the eligibility criteria and provides a medium-term solution to access affordable accommodation while waiting for a suitable social housing property.

-For more information on private rental sbusidies, see the Private Rental Assistance Policy.
+For more information on private rental subsidies, see the Private Rental Assistance Policy.

 Emergency temporary accommodation